smatechnologies/ibm-i-agent-docs/docs/operations/components.md

 -   This job purges LSAM log files and job report output, including job log reports (spool files).
 -   The LSAM log files are purged only when the LSAM Parameter value of Automatic delete has been set to Y.
 -   Job log report spool files are always managed according to the separate LSAM Parameters that control how long job output should be retained.
 -   LSAM debug log files are managed by this process when the Backup and Reorganize options allow the LSAM to automatically schedule the SMARGZ command.
-(Optionally, the SMARGZ command can be configured to run as a job in an OpCon/xps schedule.)
+(Optionally, the SMARGZ command can be configured to run as a job in an OpCon schedule.)

 ## Optional Server Jobs
 Some LSAM server jobs are separately controlled by their own option